- Green Pages Home

 Students may be immediately suspended from the University for a period of time following a serious violation of policy, if it is determined an immediate and/or imminent danger may exist to the student, others, or property.
 This suspension will be implemented immediately and a conduct conference or hearing will follow.
 Typically, students placed on interim suspension are immediately removed from the campus and the residential facilities.

-Students who are arrested and/or jailed by an off-campus agency for a serious crime are subject to immediate interim suspension from the University, pending a review of the case by the Chief Student Affairs Officer/Dean of Students or designee.
+Students who are arrested and/or jailed by an off-campus agency for a serious crime are subject to immediate interim suspension from the University, pending a review of the case by the Senior Vice President for Student Affairs Officer/Dean of Students or designee.

 A student may be placed in jeopardy while pending criminal, civil and/or university charges are being resolved.
 This sanction may be imposed concurrently or independent of other sanctions.